 Valium or Diazepam is an addictive prescription drug from the benzodiazepine family that has a powerful effect on the central nervous system by suppressing the nerves, which produces a calming effect.
 It belongs to the class of antianxiety agents and is also prescribed as a muscle relaxant.
 Valium is prescribed to treat anxiety, insomnia, and alcohol withdrawal symptoms.
 Valium is abused for its pleasant and relaxing effects in many instances, which facilitate good sleep, relaxed mental state, and loss of inhibition for drug addicts.

 Individuals with untreated sleep apnea should not take Valium.
 The relaxant effects of the drug make sleep apnea worse.
 When people start consuming the medication in larger quantities or other than the prescribed dosage, it leads to continuous dependency and addiction.
-The Avatar Residential Detox Center offers methodical Valium detox programs to negotiate Diazepam addiction and reduce relapses’ risk.
+The Avatar Residential Detox Center offers methodical Valium Addiction Treatment NJ to negotiate Diazepam addiction and reduce relapses’ risk.

 Valium is relatively safe for older adults when taken as prescribed by a medical professional.
 Mixing a benzodiazepine with other medications, alcohol, or drugs, can cause dangerous drug interactions.
 Side effects include disorientation, confusion, sedation, accidents, brain damage, coma, or overdose.
 Combining Diazepam with other legal or illicit substances also increases the chances of addiction.